 - The balance between Direct Clinical care Activities and Supporting Programmed Activities will be agreed with the candidate as part of the initial job planning process. - The standard full time job plan will consist of 10 programmed activities of which up to 2.5 will typically be SPAs.
-The Trust will initially allocate 1.5 SPAs for appraisals, CPD, mandatory training, job planning etc. A further 1 SPA may be allocated for formal audit, formal research and formal undergraduate and post-graduate education activity and supervision.
-Permission from your Service Director/Medical Director must be sought for participation in external NHS activities and once agreed these should be recorded in your job plan. - Please see below examples of a consultant job plan and also a consultants weekly rota.
+The Trust will initially allocate 1.5 SPAs for appraisals, CPD, mandatory training, job planning etc. A further 1 SPA may be allocated for formal audit, formal research and formal undergraduate and postgraduate education activity and supervision.
+Permission from your Service Director/Medical Director must be sought for participation in external NHS activities and once agreed these should be recorded in your job plan.